nathanqueme/All-in-One-Entreprise-Platform/README.md

 ---

+## Features

+- **Content Organization**: Share and categorize images, text, and media in an intuitive layout
+- **Knowledge Base**: Build structured guides and documentation to empower users
+- **Global Reach**: Automatic translation into 70+ languages ensures worldwide accessibility
+- **Smart Management**: Track engagement and optimize content with integrated analytics
+- **Commerce Ready**: A seamless ordering system for products and services, enabling users to browse, select, and purchase effortlessly
+- **Seamless Discovery**: Access any profile page instantly via QR code scanning, with separate secure login for account owners

+---

 ## Tech Stack
 - **Frontend**: React, React Native, Redux, Tailwind CSS
 - **Backend**: Express, Node.js
 - **Cloud**: AWS (DynamoDB, Cognito, S3, IAM)

+---

+With a robust set of tools for analytics, content management, and more, it serves as a complete alternative to platforms like Instagram and Salesforce.

 ---